SCNU-RISLAB/MF-MOS/README.md

 ```shell
 bash script/dist_train.sh
 ```
-You can change the num of GPUs as well as id to suit your needs.
+You can change the number of GPUs as well as ID to suit your needs.
 #### Train the SIEM
 Once you have completed the first phase of training above, you can continue with SIEM training to get an improved performance.